 Photo Credit (above): Karl Harrison

 Research and teaching fellows from the University of Oxford and other research-intensive universities deliver a series of lectures across the scientific disciplines, whilst the Science Network also provides students from the North West with the opportunity to visit regional laboratories (such as SuperSTEM at Daresbury), attend local 'Maths in Science' Spring Events, and attend a summer school at Corpus.
 The scheme aims to reach as many students as possible, with lectures particularly large in scale (places on lab visits and residential events are limited).

-For more information, please contact Fiona at Cheshire College South and West and follow us on Twitter.
+For more information, please contact email@example.com and follow the NWSN on Twitter.
 The North West Science Network is part of Oxnet, an access initiative which places universities into the heart of local communities.
 More details about Oxnet and its projects can be found on its website.